How To Sleep With Curly Hair: 3 Top Easy Ways To Protect Curls Overnight

 Protecting your hair while you sleep helps to keep curls defined the next morning so that wash day results last longer and all you need to do is a simple refresh in the morning.

-Follow one of these curly hair nighttime protective styles and wake up to less frizzy and more defined curls.
+Sleeping with curly hair is easy when you add these to your curly girl nighttime routine and wake up to less frizzy and more defined curls.